-SMS marketing is also useful for both leads and customers in non-COVID-related campaigns, as you can implement various campaigns that are engaging to both audiences.
-For example, for current customers, you can send them text reminders of appointments or meetings.
-For leads, you may consider sending them branding awareness campaigns or coupons that may encourage them to buy from you.
+SMS marketing is also useful for both leads and customers during everyday campaigns, as you can implement various campaigns that are engaging to both audiences.
+For current customers, you can send them text reminders of appointments or meetings.
+For leads, send them branding awareness campaigns or coupons that may encourage them to buy from you.

-COVID restrictions sent most people home at one point – to shop or work, or both.
-This made the demand for digital consumption skyrocket.
-What does that mean for your efforts in 2021?
+In 2020, COVID restrictions sent most people home for an extended period of time.
+Working and shopping from home made the demand for digital consumption skyrocket, and it hasn’t stopped (mostly because a lot of people are still at home the majority of the time).
+What does that mean for your content marketing efforts in 2022?
 Your content needs to be high-caliber and plentiful, as well as:

 - Made for the diverse crowds

 Similarly, video is just proven to be a useful tactic.
-In fact, 79% of consumers reported that a brand’s video convinced them to buy a piece of software or an app.
-A whopping 92% of those viewers also said they shared videos with others.
+Short-form videos align well with today’s fast-paced, short attention span crowds — just look at TikTok and Instagram Reels.
+79% of consumers reported that a brand’s video convinced them to buy a piece of software or an app, and 92% of those viewers also said they shared videos with others.
 That alone should help you realize the value of investing in video creation and distribution.

 Chatbots and Customer Support Automation

-2020 certainly had a prevailing theme, and it was that a lot of people were at home for a good portion of it.
-Because of this, more people were also on their phones searching for news and updates from their favorite brands.
-One of the most common places to find this is generally a company’s Twitter, Facebook, Instagram, or LinkedIn.
+Social media is where everyone goes to hang out.
+Between doom scrolling and online shopping, more people than ever are on their phones searching for news and updates from their favorite brands.
+One of the most common places to find this is generally a company’s Twitter, Facebook, Instagram or LinkedIn.

-Another vital thing to consider when tackling SEO is to remember that people are searching for things differently now.
-People are asking more questions or phrases rather than just words.
+Keep in mind that people are searching for things differently now.
+They’re asking more questions or phrases rather than just words — i.e., long-tail keywords.
 They’re also using devices like Alexa or Google Home.
-Search engines recognize this more nuanced context, meaning, and intent to deliver results, so keep it in mind for 2021.
+Search engines recognize this more nuanced context, meaning, and intent to deliver results.